 |Managing Compliance||August: Minor changes.|

 September: The SharePoint Information barriers compliance assistant is in public preview.
-Added reference to article explaining how to track updates made to retention policies.
+Added reference to an article explaining how to track updates made to retention policies.
 Added Microsoft flowchart (Figure 18-2) as a helpful aid to understanding how information governance retention and deletion works.
-Multiple other changes made throughout the chapter to clarify and improve content.
+Multiple other changes were made throughout the chapter to clarify and improve content.

 October: Data subject requests are now available in the User data search feature under eDiscovery in the Microsoft 365 compliance center.
 Microsoft will introduce the preview of Adaptive scopes for retention policies during October 2021.